larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 ### Rank II

 #### Deep Breath Balm
-   >A special balm infused with magically treated herbs designed to clear the airways and enhance the user’s breathing.
+   >A special balm infused with magically treated herbs designed to clear the airways and enhance the user's breathing.
 Once per day, the bearer may partake of these benefits to enhance their use of the Second Wind skill, consuming two uses to immediately heal to Full Health instead of Half.
 If the user has less than two remaining uses, this may not be activated.<br/>
    >15 Alchemy Materials, 5 Rune Carving Materials, 2 Spirit Gems.
 #### Blade of Enchanted Striking
    >This specially forged and enhanced blade is designed to help the wearer overcome the defenses of foes who require magical effects to harm.
 While wielding, the wearer may use a Magic carrier for weapon blows.<br/>